Nieuwe Instituut

 Collecting Otherwise: Post/De/Colonial

-Eurocentric institutions, architectural structures, and urban ensembles all served to uphold and globalise extractive state apparatuses and their parallel inter-state relations.
-Operating from an institution with such entanglements, we must heed the call to listen with intent to these histories, their ongoing legacies, and those who can voice these embodied and lived heritages.
-This is where decolonization starts for Collecting Otherwise, and has a possibility to coagulate into the postcolonial.
-Themes that the project will focus on during the year include: reading architectural labour in the colonial abroad and global south, queering and intersectional feminisms as lens, landscapes of colonial production, Sonneveld House and its relation to the tobacco plantations in Paducah, Kentucky (USA), and decolonial agents and agencies.
-Re-searching photographs and documents, blueprints and drawings, is also attuning oneself to the socio-economic circumstances of specific contexts.
-We have to listen to these silenced images and perceive them connecting to the material conditions of the land, connecting to the materiality of the buildings we thus far understood as chiefly stacked bricks, poured concrete, and woven textiles.
-We have to remove ourselves from the accepted idea that there was no rebellion, no resistance, no protesting against /"the structural adjustments of an imported [...] regime/".
+Eurocentric institutions, buildings and cities have all contributed to the spread and globalisation of the extractive practices of states and inter-state networks.
+As an institution, we need to listen carefully to these histories and their ongoing legacies, and to those who can give voice to them.
+This is where decolonisation begins for Collecting Otherwise.
+It would focus on several themes in 2022 including: reading architectural labour in the colonial ‘abroad’ and the global south; queering and intersectional feminisms as a lens; landscapes of colonial production; Sonneveld House and its relationship to the tobacco plantations in Paducah, Kentucky (USA); and decolonial agents and agencies.
+Looking at old photographs and documents, blueprints and drawings helps us to understand the socio-economic conditions of a place.
+We need to listen to these images and see how they relate to the land and buildings we have generally understood as mainly stacked bricks, poured concrete and woven textiles.
+We need to move away from the accepted idea that there was no rebellion, no resistance, no protest against “the structural adjustments of an imported [...] regime”.

-The globalised reality of ever-accelerating exchange and localised vernacular serve as a political backdrop to the architecture enforced as mediation of power and prowess.
-We should reverse the lens, and ask: what did the past citizens of former Dutch colonial territories think of these interventions, and how are they currently seen?
-What aspects of 'design' have been exchanged in this entangled legacy?
-How can we make sure that these portions of archives and research (often written in Dutch) are made available to consult, use, and reclaim by the respective communities?
+The globalised reality of fast-changing exchange and localised vernacular is the political backdrop to architecture as a manifestation of power and skill.
+We should reverse the lens, and ask: what did people in the former Dutch colonies think of these interventions, and how are they seen now?
+What aspects of ‘design’ have been exchanged in this legacy?
+And how can we make the archives and research (often written in Dutch) available to the communities concerned?

 Uttering Visibility

-As we opened the evening to our guest speakers, Delany Boutkan took the digital stage on behalf of Hannah Dawn Henderson, artist, writer and Working Group member.
-Hannah shared a written piece that was enjoyed alongside screenshots of the collection's search portal, giving a glimpse into the different visibilities and gazes constructed in and around the archival apparatus.
-In the beginning, Hannah dives into how the first digital encounters with archive unfolded:
+As we opened the evening to our guest speakers, Delany Boutkan took to the digital stage on behalf of Hannah Dawn Henderson, artist, writer and member of the Working Group.
+Hannah shared a written piece that was enjoyed alongside screenshots of the collection’s search portal, offering a glimpse into the different visibilities and gazes constructed in and around the archival apparatus.
+Hannah began by considering how her first digital encounters with the archive unfolded:

 Screenshot, "Uttering Visbility" presentation slides, Hannah Dawn Henderson